Atharva-Shelke/Atharva-Shelke/README.md

 # 👨🏻‍💻 Atharva Shelke

-👋🏼 Hi, I’m Atharva, a Full Stack Java Developer with 2+ years of experience building scalable enterprise applications in the BFSI domain.
+👋🏼 Hi, I am a Full Stack Java Developer with 2+ years of experience building scalable enterprise applications in the BFSI domain.

 ---